- Sea level rise

 - Coastal sediment transport and geomorphology

-A skilled science communicator and media spokesperson as well as a trained scientist, Dr. Ian Miller is Washington Sea Grant’s coastal hazards specialist, working out of Peninsula College in Port Angeles and the University of Washington’s Olympic Natural Resources Center in Forks.
-Ian works with coastal communities and public agencies on the Olympic Peninsula to strengthen their ability to plan for and manage coastal hazards, including tsunamis, chronic erosion, coastal flooding and other hazards associated with climate change.
+A skilled science communicator and media spokesperson as well as a trained scientist, Dr. Ian Miller is Washington Sea Grant’s coastal hazards specialist, working out of Peninsula College in Port Angeles.
+Ian works with coastal communities and public agencies in Washington State to strengthen their ability to plan for and manage coastal hazards, including tsunamis, chronic erosion, coastal flooding and other hazards associated with climate change.
 He brings a suite of tools to this challenge, including outreach, coordination, applied research, a synthesis of existing science and assistance in securing whatever funding and additional expertise communities may need.

 Ian led the development of a Washington State’s most recent sea level rise assessment, and has also partnered in the development of comprehensive climate change vulnerability assessments for the Jamestown S’Klallam Tribe, and communities on the North Olympic Peninsula.
 He is an author on 16 publications focused on the Elwha dam removal.
 He has advised the Puget Sound Pilots and U.S. Coast Guard Air Station/Sector Field Office Port Angeles, both based on Ediz Hook, on tsunami hazards and evacuation strategies.